jian0084/mad9022-w19/docs/modules/week12/README.md

 ## HTML5 Speech API

-The HTML5 Speech API lets us to simple text to speech operations from JavaScript
+The HTML5 Speech API lets us do two things:

+- simple text-to-speech operations
+- speech-recognition

+all from JavaScript

 [Learn more about the Speech API](./speech.md)